Complexity of Linear Subsequences of $k$-Automatic Sequences: Conclusion

 \section{Conclusion}

 In this paper we studied various automata recognizing basic relations or carrying out operations on automatic sequences where the automata have input in base $k$.
-Furthermore, an open question of Zantema and Bosma \cite{zantema_complexity_2022} was answered in Theorem \ref{theorem:h(ni+c)-msd-sc} and Corollary \ref{corollary:h(ni+c)-msd-sc}.
+Furthermore, we answered an open question of Zantema and Bosma \cite{zantema_complexity_2022} in Theorem \ref{theorem:h(ni+c)-msd-sc} and Corollary \ref{corollary:h(ni+c)-msd-sc}.

-In a forthcoming paper, we address similar topics with input in other numeration systems.
+In two forthcoming papers, we address similar topics with inputs in the Fibonacci numeration system \cite{moradi_complexity_2026_2,moradi_state_2026}.